Hedy Fry: Chretien and Martin governments

-When Paul Martin became Prime Minister of Canada at the end of 2003, he made her Parliamentary Secretary to the Minister of Citizenship and Immigration with special emphasis on Foreign Credentials.
+When Paul Martin became Prime Minister of Canada at the end of 2003, she was appointed Parliamentary Secretary to the Minister of Citizenship and Immigration with special emphasis on Foreign Credentials.
 After the 2004 election, she was named Parliamentary Secretary to the Minister of Citizenship and Immigration and the Minister of Human Resources and Skills Development with special emphasis on the Internationally Trained Workers Initiative.

 In opposition

-In 2006, she beat high-profile NDP activist and former MP Svend Robinson and in 2008 she defeated high-profile Conservative Lorne Mayencourt.
+In 2006, she defeated high-profile New Democratic Party activist and former MP Svend Robinson and in 2008 she defeated high-profile Conservative Party candidate Lorne Mayencourt.
 On May 4, 2006, Fry became the 11th person, 3rd woman, and the only Westerner to officially enter the Liberal party leadership race.
 Fry launched her leadership campaign saying that Canada's diversity is its greatest competitive advantage - "our weapon of mass inclusion" - and called for a "non-ideological" approach to problem solving.
 She withdrew from the contest on September 25 and announced her support for Bob Rae.

 Re-elected in Vancouver Centre for a sixth term in 2008, Fry was appointed the Official Opposition Critic for Canadian Heritage.
 On November 21, 2008, Liberal leadership candidate Bob Rae announced that Fry would serve as his Campaign Co-Chair in British Columbia.

 Fry was re-elected in 2011 by a margin of approximately 2,000 votes.
 When the Liberals lost power in 2006, Fry was named as Critic for Sport Canada in the Liberal shadow cabinet.
 In 2011, as the Liberals lost their designation as Official Opposition, Fry was named Liberal Critic for Health.

 Trudeau government

 In the 2015 election, Fry won her riding once more, becoming the oldest Canadian MP and the longest serving female MP.
+She received 56.1% of the vote, the highest popular vote share of her career.
 During the 42nd Parliament, she was appointed to the National Security and Intelligence Committee of Parliamentarians, which provides oversight to Canada's security services and requires a Top Secret security clearance.